NSF announces 7 new National Artificial Intelligence Research Institutes

 Neural and Cognitive Foundations of Artificial Intelligence

-Led by Columbia University, this Institute will draw together top researchers across the country to focus on a national priority: connecting the major progress made in AI systems to the revolution in our understanding of the brain.
-ARNI will meet the urgent need for new paradigms of interdisciplinary research between neuroscience, cognitive science, and AI.
+Led by Columbia University, this institute will draw together top researchers across the country to focus on a national priority: connecting the major progress made in AI systems to the revolution in our understanding of the brain.
+ARNI will meet the urgent need for new paradigms of interdisciplinary research between neuroscience, cognitive science and AI.
 This will accelerate progress in all three fields and broaden the transformative impact on society in the next decade.
-ARNI is funded by a partnership between NSF and OUSD (R&E).
+ARNI is funded by a partnership between NSF and DoD OUSD R&E.

 AI for Decision Making

-Led by Carnegie Mellon University, this Institute seeks to create human-centric AI for decision making to bolster effective response in uncertain, dynamic, and resource-constrained scenarios like disaster management and public health.
-By bringing together an interdisciplinary team of AI and social science researchers, AI-SDM will enable emergency managers, public health officials, first responders, community workers, and the public to make decisions that are data driven, robust, agile, resource efficient, and trustworthy.
-The vision of AI-SDM will be realized via development of AI theory and methods, translational research, training, and outreach, enabled by partnerships with diverse universities, government organizations, corporate partners, community colleges, public libraries, and high schools.
+Led by Carnegie Mellon University, this institute seeks to create human-centric AI for decision making to bolster effective response in uncertain, dynamic and resource-constrained scenarios like disaster management and public health.
+By bringing together an interdisciplinary team of AI and social science researchers, AI-SDM will enable emergency managers, public health officials, first responders, community workers and the public to make decisions that are data driven, robust, agile, resource efficient and trustworthy.
+The vision of the institute will be realized via development of AI theory and methods, translational research, training and outreach, enabled by partnerships with diverse universities, government organizations, corporate partners, community colleges, public libraries and high schools.